 Considering moving your career (and your entire life) to Melbourne?
 Well, I have to say I can hardly blame you.
-Blessed with a picturesque setting on the Yarra River, Melburnians enjoy bragging about how many years in a row they were named the most livable city in the world by Economist Magazine.
+Blessed with a picturesque setting on the Yarra River, Melbournians enjoy bragging about how many years in a row they were named the most liveable city in the world by Economist Magazine.

 (Incidentally, it was seven years – from 2011 to 2017.
 In 2018, Vienna took the top spot.
 But Melbourne remains #2, still an impressive ranking.)